ImageMagick/Usage-Markdown/canvas/index.md

 This layered blurring technique is equivalent to the result of a '`Shepards`' method on the same image, though not as exact, it is very close.
 However it is likely to be much faster when a lot of input pixels are involved, as it is image (morphology) oriented, rather than calculating using individual points.

-An other layered blur method is to use [Resize](../resize/#resize) to generate a 'pyramid' of blurred images.
+Another layered blur method is to use [Resize](../resize/#resize) to generate a 'pyramid' of blurred images.
 This technique is detailed in [Large Blurs using Resize](../blur/#blur_resize).

 ~~~